Massive mortgage and loan data leak gets worse as original documents also exposed

 It turns out that data was exposed again — but this time, it was the original documents.

 Diachenko found the second trove of data in a separate exposed Amazon S3 storage server, which too was not protected with a password.
-Anyone who went to an easy-to-guess web address in their web browser could have accessed the storage server and see — and download — the files stored inside.
+Anyone who went to an easy-to-guess web address in their web browser could have accessed the storage server to see — and download — the files stored inside.

 In a note to TechCrunch, Diachenko said he was “very surprised” to find the server in the first place, let alone open and accessible.
 Because Amazon storage servers are private by default and aren’t accessible to the web, someone would have made a conscious decision to set its permissions to public.

 The bucket contained 21 files containing 23,000 pages of PDF documents stitched together — or about 1.3 gigabytes in size.
 Diachenko said that portions of the data in the exposed Elasticsearch database on Wednesday matched data found in the Amazon S3 bucket, confirming that some or all of the data is the same as what was previously discovered.
 Like in Wednesday’s report, the server contained documents from banks and financial institutions across the U.S., including loans and mortgage agreements.
-We also found documents from U.S. Department of Housing and Urban Development, as well as W-2 tax forms, loan repayment schedules, and other sensitive financial information.
+We also found documents from the U.S. Department of Housing and Urban Development, as well as W-2 tax forms, loan repayment schedules and other sensitive financial information.

-Many of the files also contained names, addresses, phone numbers, and Social Security numbers, and more.
+Many of the files also contained names, addresses, phone numbers, Social Security numbers and more.

 When we tried to reach OpticsML on Wednesday, its website had been pulled offline and the listed phone number was disconnected.
-After scouring through old cached version of the site, we found an email address.
+After scouring an old cached version of the site, we found an email address.

 TechCrunch emailed chief executive Sean Lanning, and the bucket was secured within the hour.